 What are the possible side effects of DUPIXENT?
 DUPIXENT can cause serious side effects, including:

 Allergic reactions.
-DUPIXENT can cause allergic reactions that can sometimes be severe.
+DUPIXENT can cause allergic reactions, including skin reactions, that can sometimes be severe.
 Stop using DUPIXENT and tell your healthcare provider or get emergency help right away if you get any of the following signs or symptoms: